 How many projects are funded annually?

-bi3 has typically awarded two or more large-scale grants each year, in addition to smaller planning grants.
+bi3 has typically awarded two or more large-scale grants each year, in addition to smaller grants.
 The exact number varies from year to year.

 What organizations are eligible to apply for bi3 grants?

 bi3 awards grants to 501(c)(3) not-for-profit organizations, located in the Greater Cincinnati area, which includes Hamilton, Butler, Clermont, Highland and Warren Counties in Ohio; Campbell, Boone and Kenton Counties in Kentucky; and Dearborn County in Indiana.

 How will bi3 define success?